Part 3: Trade Offs — Clinical Decision Making for Patients with Type 2 Diabetes

 Despite recent controversies, glucose control remains the primary goal of diabetes treatment.
 How glucose control is defined and measured is a subject of growing discussion in the diabetes world.
-Hemoglobin A1c has provided our long-term estimate of glucose control, in part because it is easily quantifiable and in part due to its association with large outcomes trials like UKPDS.
+Hemoglobin A1c has provided our long-term estimate of glucose control, in part because it is easily quantifiable and, in part, due to its association with substantial outcomes trials like UKPDS.
 Advances in glucose monitoring, including improving technology in continuous glucose monitoring, suggest glucose variability and avoidance of hypoglycemia are central to glucose control.

 Because of its importance, glucose control provides an excellent discussion example of trade-offs in antihyperglycemic medicine.
-For example, subcutaneous insulin and sulfonylurea provide relatively strong glucose lowering, with a coinciding increased risk of hypoglycemia.
-This is countered by newer agents like DPP-4 inhibitors and dopamine agonists, which provide modest lowering with little risk of lows.
+For example, subcutaneous insulin and sulfonylurea provide relatively healthy glucose-lowering, with a coinciding increased risk of hypoglycemia.
+This is countered by newer agents like DPP-4 inhibitors and dopamine agonists, which produce modest lowering with little chance of lows.

 The area of non–glucose-related effects is of growing interest in decision-making in type 2 diabetes.
 For many thought leaders, slowing the disease progression provides the motivation for the order in which drugs should be selected.
-This perspective balances long-term impact on beta-cell health against short-term benefit in glucose lowering.
+This perspective balances the long-term impact on beta-cell health against short-term benefits in glucose–lowering.

-Closely related to this is the regimen’s impact on non-glucose metabolic disease like obesity, hypertension, and fatty liver.
-In addition, FDA-mandated cardiovascular outcomes trials bring a special level of relevance to individuals at high-risk for cardiovascular events.
-More and more, new diabetes agents bring benefit beyond glucose lowering — again providing contrast with sulfonylurea and subcutaneous insulin.
+Closely related to this is the regimen’s impact on a non-glucose metabolic disease like obesity, hypertension, and fatty liver.
+Also, FDA-mandated cardiovascular outcomes trials bring a unique level of relevance to individuals at high-risk for cardiovascular events.
+More and more, new diabetes agents bring benefits beyond glucose–lowering — again, providing a contrast with sulfonylurea and subcutaneous insulin.

 Adverse events provide a fourth dimension in diabetes decision-making.
 The impact of adverse events can account for health-threatening contraindications such as TZD-related edema in decompensated heart failure.
-More commonly, adverse events like diarrhea have low-impact on mortality but extremely high impact on quality of life.
-Experienced clinicians learn that these types of adverse events have variable impact on individuals in terms of both severity and tolerability, and ultimately adherence.
-The myriad benefits of inexpensive Metformin, for example, may be negated by intolerable frequent diarrhea.
+More commonly, adverse events like diarrhea have low-impact on mortality but extremely high impact on the quality of life.
+Experienced clinicians learn that these types of adverse events have a variable impact on individuals in terms of both severity and tolerability, and ultimately adherence.
+The myriad benefits of inexpensive Metformin, for example, maybe negated by frequent intolerable diarrhea.

-Ease of implementation and complexity remain the final aspect of decision making to consider.
-The near constant impact of diabetes in the day-to-day aspect of life is a frequent complaint of patients over time.
+Ease of implementation and complexity remains the final aspect of decision making to consider.
+The near–constant impact of diabetes in the day-to-day aspect of life is a frequent complaint of patients over time.
 When medication provides an additional intrusion on the patient’s routine, adherence to their diabetes plan becomes very difficult.
-This is particularly evident in basal bolus insulin therapy, which requires both frequent dosing and quantification of carbohydrate intake for optimal outcomes.
+This is particularly evident in basal–bolus insulin therapy, which requires both frequent dosing and quantification of carbohydrate intake for optimal outcomes.
 This stands in contrast to GLP-1 agonists, which offer once-daily and once-weekly administration.

-In every choice in medication in diabetes, a clinician needs to consider cost, glucose lowering, non-glucose benefits, non-glucose adverse events and complexity.
+In every choice in medication in diabetes, a clinician needs to consider cost, glucose–lowering, non-glucose benefits, non-glucose adverse events, and complexity.
 This has to be done for insulin and 11 non-insulin classes, not to mention multiple drugs within each class.
-The end result creates a question for the clinician and patient to consider together, such as:
+The result creates a question for the clinician and patient to consider together, such as: